aunntayy/Spreadsheet/README.md

 Repo:       https://github.com/uofu-cs3500-spring24/assignment-six-gui-functioning-spreadsheet-v_tekkkkk
 Commit Date: 1-16-2024 11:25pm
 Solution:   Spreadsheet
-Copyright:  CS 3500 and [Your Name(s)] - This work may not be copied for use in Academic Coursework.
+Copyright:  CS 3500 and Phuc Hoang - This work may not be copied for use in Academic Coursework.
 ```

 # Overview of the Spreadsheet functionality